 So how come these major global cities have such variance in the average speed of vehicles?
 Well, it’s a complicated answer based on a dynamic set of variables that boils down to a road network’s ability to balance supply (capacity of transportation infrastructure across all modes) and demand (volume of individuals traveling particular routes at given times).
 Simplistically, when demand outweighs supply average traffic speeds lower and congestion occurs.

 HERE 360 recently explored both the physics of traffic and the psychology of traffic in great detail.
 All the while, since the early 1970s, academics, urban planners, engineers, mathematicians and economists have all scrutinized the relationship between supply and demand and traffic congestion.
 There are volumes of research papers on the topic – such as the U.S. Federal Highway Administration’s 100-plus page report, “Mitigating traffic congestion: the role of demand-side strategies” – in case you’re interested.

 Now let’s all fast-forward to the decades ahead when vehicle connectivity, and ultimately full automation, will create remarkable new levers to balance road network supply and demand.

 It’s an exciting time to be in the business of transportation and mobility.

 Note on methodology

-To create this analysis our team leveraged the historical traffic speed data from HERE Traffic Analytics, targeted at the highways (controlled access roads) of seven cities in the U.S. and Europe, averaged the speed data in 15-minute increments, and compared the averaged real-speed with the averaged speed limit.
+To create this analysis our team leveraged the historical traffic speed data from HERE Traffic Analytics, targeted at the highways (controlled access roads) of seven cities in the U.S. and Europe, averaged the speed data in 15-minute increments, and compared the average real speed with the average speed limit.
 The range of the dataset is from November 2015 to January 2016, weekdays (Monday to Friday), and the peak hour data is from morning (7:00 to 9:00) and evening rush hours (17:00 to 19:00).

 Sign up for our newsletter